eersoy93/os/README.md

 # os

 Erdem Ersoy's New OS.
 Uses Pardus 23's Linux kernel and libraries.
+Written with GitHub Copilot.

 **NOTE:** This project is a stub.